lbl-srg/obc/specification/source/codeGeneration.rst

 ^^^^^^^^^^^^

-This section describes the translation of control sequences expressed in CDL to a building automation system.
-The translation needs to be done only if the target building automation system does not support CDL.
+This section describes the translation of control sequences expressed in CDL to a building automation system (BAS).
+The translation needs to be done only if the target BAS does not support CDL.

-Translating the *CDL library* to a building automation system to make it available as part of a product line needs to be done only when the CDL library is updated, and hence only developers need to perform this step.
+Translating the *CDL library* to a BAS to make it available as part of a product line needs to be done only when the CDL library is updated, and hence only developers need to perform this step.